 Digital Platforms and Resources

 Canadian provinces vary in the development of systems and resources for online learning.
 Provinces that did not have systems in place prior to the coronavirus pandemic quickly developed them to facilitate distance learning in early 2020.

 In Ontario, a provincial online learning platform called the Virtual Learning Environment (VLE) allows teachers to share their own materials—or other teacher- or Ministry-created materials available within the VLE—with students.
+Starting in 2023, all high school students in Ontario must complete at least two online learning credits in order to earn their Secondary School Diploma.
 Since 2016, British Columbia’s Distributed Learning program has allowed students not well served by traditional, in-person schooling to participate in online learning.
 School districts request approval from the Minister of Education to offer Distributed Learning, and students can enroll in full-time online learning or a blended model.
 Some schools design their own resources for Distributed Learning, while others use resources provided by Open School BC, within the Ministry of Education.
-As of 2018-19, about 1 percent of public school students and nearly 10 percent of independent school students in the province were enrolled in Distributed Learning programs.
+In the 2020–21 school year, 12.6 percent of students were enrolled in an online learning program.

 In addition, both Ontario and British Columbia developed new online resource libraries to provide teaching and learning support during the coronavirus pandemic.
 Ontario’s Learn at Home website and British Columbia’s Keep Learning website provide online learning resources and activities for both educators and families.